SichengH/MIMIC_Time_Dependent/README.md

 # Background

-This code repo is a summarization rather than innovation.
+This code repo is a summarization rather than an innovation.
 It simply contained too many people's wisdom and effort to be listed here.
-The main contributers are lab memebers from LCP MIT and authors from these two publications below:
+The main contributors are lab members from LCP MIT and authors from the two publications below:

 Wanis, K. N., Madenci, A. L., Hao, S., Moukheiber, M., Moukheiber, L., Moukheiber, D., ... & Celi, L. A. (2023).
 Emulating target trials comparing early and delayed intubation strategies.
 Chest, 164(4), 885-891.